nicodinh/nicodinh/README.md

 Next time you do something like that, tell me first.

-- marre du dev, je compose de la musique, a plus.
+- Je dev moins mais mieux, je compose de la musique.